-In addressing the issue of approving the sale of food derived from corn line 1507, FSANZ is required by its legislation to meet three primary objectives that are set out in section 10 of the FSANZ Act.
-These are (in descending priority order):
+The objective of this Application is to assess whether it is appropriate to amend the Code to approve the use of food derived from corn line 1507 under Standard 1.5.2.
+In developing or varying a food standard, FSANZ is required by its legislation to meet three primary objectives which are set out in section 10 of the FSANZ Act.
+These are: